orthorhombic/uSGP30/README.rst

 Usage Notes
 ---------------
-The :code:`SGP30` class can simply be instantiated using a valid MicroPython :code:`I2C` object which has been initialised with the corresponding hardware pins.
+The :code:`SGP30` class can simply be instantiated using a valid MicroPython :code:`I2C` object which has been initialised with the corresponding I2C pins.
 The default behaviour of this library is to conduct a chip test (:code:`measure_test=True`), and to initialise the sensor algorithm (:code:`iaq_init=True`) - both can be disabled.
 Additional device information is outputted to the console post-initialisation.

 Example - Instantiate I2C and uSGP30 Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~